Skip navigation

 1c.
 Plan for continuity

 When preparing for the transition, make sure all ongoing projects and goals are well-documented.
+Capture key decisions, deadlines, stakeholders, risks and open questions so the new manager can quickly understand what matters most.
 This minimizes disruption and keeps ICs focused on their work, not on potential unknowns.

 2. During the transition: Create continuity + engagement

 Help ICs feel confident that their job stability, goals and professional development will not be affected by the managerial change.
-Be proactive in reminding them of available resources, such as training or additional support during the transition.
+Be proactive in reminding them of available resources, such as learning opportunities, mentoring or additional support during the transition.

 2a.
 Explain the transition process